Britt Grant: State Solicitor General and appointment to state Supreme Court

 From 2015 to 2017, Grant was Solicitor General for the State of Georgia.
 On January 1, 2017, Governor Nathan Deal appointed her to a seat on the Supreme Court of Georgia.
 On November 17, 2017, Grant was named by President Donald Trump as a potential nominee to the Supreme Court of the United States.
 On August 3, 2018, her service on the state supreme court was terminated when she was elevated to the United States Court of Appeals for the Eleventh Circuit.

 Federal judicial service

-On April 10, 2018, President Trump nominated Grant to serve as a United States Circuit Judge of the United States Court of Appeals for the Eleventh Circuit.
-She was nominated to the seat vacated by Judge Julie E. Carnes, who assumed senior status on June 18, 2018.
+On April 10, 2018, President Donald Trump nominated Grant to serve as a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
+She was nominated to the seat vacated by the retirement of Judge Julie E. Carnes, who subsequently assumed senior status on June 18, 2018.
 On May 23, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.
 On July 19, 2018, her nomination was reported out of committee by an 11–10 vote.
-On July 30, 2018, the United States Senate voted 52–44 to invoke cloture on her nomination.
+On July 30, 2018, the United States Senate invoked cloture on her nomination by a 52–44 vote.
 On July 31, 2018, Grant was confirmed by a 52–46 vote.
 She received her judicial commission on August 3, 2018.